Single photon zeptosecond interferometry: Discussion

-\paragraph{Interferometric 3D imaging with sub-nm resolution} Another possible application of our separated beam interferometer is for 3D imaging of small samples by measuring changes in the fringe patterns due to differences in optical path as a sample is moved through the beam.
+Another possible application of our separated beam interferometer is 3D imaging of small samples by measuring changes in the fringe patterns due to differences in optical paths as the sample is moved through the beam.
 To show how our interferometric technique could be used, we start with Eq. \ref{eq:Iint} and in particular, the term $\Delta\theta_{\text{opt}}(\mathbf{r}_d,\omega)$.
-Contributions to the geometrical phase come from the difference in optical paths from either source.
+Contributions to the geometrical phase arise from the difference in optical paths from either source.
 So far, we have assumed that XUV pulses travel through the same medium and that the interacting medium has an identical composition.
-This assumption doesn't need to be so however.
-If instead source 1 travels through a medium with index of refraction $n_1$ and thickness $L^1_S$ while source 2 travels through $n_2$, $L^2_S$, then our interferometer will measure a phase difference, $\Delta\theta_{\text{opt}}(\mathbf{r}_d,\omega)=-\omega/c\times(n_1 L^1_S-n_2 L^2_S)$.
-For 3D imaging of a sample that scans across XUV beam 2, under vacuum, the phase difference reduces to, $\Delta\theta_{\text{opt}}(\mathbf{r}_d,\omega)=(\omega/c) n_2 L(x,y)$, where $L(x,y)$ is the thickness profile of the sample being imaged.
-With a phase precision of 0.08~mrad in the 11th harmonic (72~nm), we could be able to measure thickness profiles with a resolution of $1\times 10^{-3}$~nm = 1~pm.
-While images taken in this fashion only provide access to a convolution of the optical mode profile and the sample, having access to relative depth profiles with this resolution could be revolutionary.
+However, this assumption does not need to hold.
+If instead, source 1 travels through a medium with an index of refraction $n_1$ and thickness $L^1_S$, while source 2 travels through $n_2$ and $L^2_S$, then our interferometer will measure a phase difference of $\Delta\theta_{\text{opt}}(\mathbf{r}_d,\omega)=-\omega/c\times(n_1 L^1_S-n_2 L^2_S)$.
+For 3D imaging of a sample that scans across the XUV beam 2 under vacuum, the phase difference reduces to $\Delta\theta_{\text{opt}}(\mathbf{r}_d,\omega)=(\omega/c) n_2 L(x,y)$, where $L(x,y)$ is the thickness profile of the sample being imaged.
+With a phase precision of 0.08~mrad in the 11th harmonic (72~nm), we could measure thickness profiles with a resolution of $1\times 10^{-3}$~nm = 1~pm.
+While images taken in this manner only provide a convolution of the optical mode profile and the sample, obtaining relative depth profiles with this resolution could be revolutionary.